Summer Research Program

 Buses Around Campus and Town

-Requirements to participate in the Summer 2014 REU program.
+Requirements to participate in the Summer 2017 Undergraduate Research program.

 - US citizens or legal permanent residents of the United States are eligible to apply

 - Students should have successfully completed core courses in science and math

-- For REU program applicants, students should have an interest in energy research in chemistry.
+- For REU program applicants, students should have an interest in energy or environment research in chemistry.

 - Have a minimum GPA of 3.00

-Application for the summer 2014 Summer Research Programs in Chemistry at Penn State.
+Application for the summer 2017 Summer Research Program in Chemistry at Penn State.

 The Summer 2017 application is open!

 The main criteria for selection will be the student's academic record and letters.
 We will also take into account the student's enthusiasm for chemistry, and interest in career goals related to chemistry research.
-The main aim to the selection process is to identify students who are well qualified, who have a keen interest in chemistry, and for the REU program energy-related research, and who want to find out whether a career in chemistry research is right for them.
+The central aim to the selection process is to identify students who are well qualified, who have a keen interest in chemistry, and who want to find out whether a career in chemistry research is right for them.

 If you have read the requirements and are eligible to apply, there are two steps.
 Please: